-- a) A person or a close member of that person's family is related to a reporting entity if that person: - i. has control or joint control over the reporting entity; - ii. has significant influence over the reporting entity; or - iii. is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - b) An entity is related to a reporting entity if any of the following conditions applies: - i.
-The entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - ii.
-One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member). - iii.
-Both entities are joint ventures of the same third party.
+- a) A person or a close member of that person's family is related to a reporting entity if that person: - i. has control or joint control over the reporting entity; - ii. has significant influence over the reporting entity; or - iii. is a member of the key management personnel of the reporting entity or of a parent of the reporting entity. - b) An entity is related to a reporting entity if any of the following conditions applies: - The entity and the reporting entity are members of the same group (which means that each parent, subsidiary and fellow subsidiary is related to the others). - ii.
+One entity is an associate or joint venture of the other entity (or an associate or joint venture of a member of a group of which the other entity is a member).

-- iv.
+- iii.
+Both entities are joint ventures of the same third party. - iv.
 One entity is a joint venture of a third entity and the other entity is an associate of the third entity. - v.
 The entity is a post-employment benefit plan for the benefit of employees of either the reporting entity or an entity related to the reporting entity.
 If the reporting entity is itself such a plan, the sponsoring employers are also related to the reporting entity. - vi.
 The entity is controlled, or jointly controlled by a person identified in (a). - vii.
-A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity).
+A person identified in (a)(i) has significant influence over the entity or is a member of the key management personnel of the entity (or of a parent of the entity). - viii.
+The entity or any member of a group of which it is a part, provides key management personnel services to the reporting entity or to the parent of the reporting entity.